chukun09/trudesk/README.md

 <br />
 <a href="https://www.browserstack.com"><img src="https://files.trudesk.io/browserstack-logo-600x315.png" width="115" /></a>

-Trudesk is tested with confidence using [BrowserStack](https://browserstack.com).
+Helpdesk is tested with confidence using [BrowserStack](https://browserstack.com).

 ### License

-    Copyright 2014-2023 Trudesk, Inc.
+    Copyright 2014-2023 Helpdesk, Inc.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.